pouyafarahani/Django-base/README.md

-This is the first repository of all my Django projects, there is a file named base_model, all my models mostly inherit from it.
+Why is an apps file created and a common file inside?
+All my apps are placed in the apps file to keep the project clean, and all models inherit from common

 Follow these steps to use this repository: